 At the Rainforest Alliance, we have worked for years to increase yields and incomes, improve social practices and embed environmental sustainability requirements in our certification programs.
-Yet, a gap remains between the status of certified farms and what we consider truly sustainable production.
-Progress towards this goal is made more difficult by systemic poverty and lack of resources available to producers, including those who choose for more sustainable forms of production.
-To address this and accelerate impact, producers must have the means to invest in their business and in their members or workers.
+Yet, a gap remains between the status of certified farms and what we consider truly sustainable production, partly caused by the lack of resources available to producers.

 We believe that creating truly sustainable global supply chains requires a shared responsibility approach.
 This means that the costs and benefits of certification are evenly distributed between farmers and buyers along the supply chain, so that both are rewarded for their efforts to embrace more sustainable practices.

-The tea supply chain is complex, with a number of channels through which tea is moved from farm to consumer, including via auctions in key countries.
-There are also many types of tea sold into the market – green leaf, made tea, tea powders and liquids.
-This makes it difficult to work with a one-size-fits-all approach to Shared Responsibility.
-To ensure our tea program addresses the needs of all the stakeholders involved, we consulted many actors across the supply chain, including farmers, buyers, processors, manufacturers and packers, non-commercial tea sector actors, and tea brand companies – corporate, foodservice and retail.
+Because there is no one-size-fits-all, and to ensure our tea Shared Responsibility approach addresses the needs of all the stakeholders involved, from the conceptualization of the new standard we have been in dialogue with many actors across the supply chain, including farmers, buyers, processors, manufacturers and packers, non-commercial tea sector actors, and tea brand companies – corporate, foodservice and retail.

-We will closely monitor the outcomes of this approach to inform future adaptations on shared responsibility needed in the tea sector.
-For any questions, please refer to the guidance and our FAQ below.
+We will closely monitor the outcomes of this approach during 2023 to inform future adaptations on shared responsibility needed in the tea sector.

 For general questions about our shared responsibility approach, please refer to our explainer on shared responsibility.